Tobiloba48214/Indiastartups/README.md

 # Indiastartups
-In this project I used python, pandas,numpy and matplotlib
+In this project I used python, pandas and numpy